GoogleCloudPlatform/cloud-foundation-fabric/modules/net-lb-int/README.md

 ### PSC service attachments

-The optional `service_attachments` variable allows optional configuration of one service attachment for each of the forwarding rules.
+The optional `service_attachments` variable allows [publishing Private Service Connect services](https://cloud.google.com/vpc/docs/configure-private-service-connect-producer) by configuring  up to one service attachment for each of the forwarding rules.

 ```hcl
 module "ilb" {